fugu-chop/launch_school/rb101_programming_foundations/lesson_5/lesson_5_notes.md

 arr1
 => ["cba", "def"]
 ```
-Remember, the __inner__ objects of the collections are shared.
+Remember, the __inner__ objects of the collections are __shared__.
 Even if you mutate that object by referencing it from within a particular array or other collection, it is the __inner object__ you are affecting rather than the *collection*.

 Consider the following examples
 ```